CatalogueLegacies/antconc.github.io/_episodes/09-named-entity-recognition.md

 There are different NER tools depending on whether you want to use predefined categories (Spacy) or develop your own by training a classifier on your data (Stanford NER).
 In this episode we use Stanford NER to tag entities.
 For an example of how to use NER with Spacy for text analysis, see Melanie Walsh's [tutorial](https://melaniewalsh.github.io/Intro-Cultural-Analytics/Text-Analysis/Named-Entity-Recognition.html#get-named-entities).

-## 2. (optional) Generating NER tags with Stanford NER and Batchener
+## 2. (optional) Generating NER tags with Stanford NER and Batchner

-To generate NER takes using Stanford NER, we used the [Batchener](https://github.com/collectionslab/batchner) script developed by [Brandon Locke](https://github.com/brandontlocke).
+To generate NER takes using Stanford NER, we used the [Batchner](https://github.com/collectionslab/batchner) script developed by [Brandon Locke](https://github.com/brandontlocke).
 To do this yourself you need to be able to run commands in a Unix shell (e.g. Terminal for Linux or MacOS) or a Unix-like shell for Windows (e.g. [Git for Windows](https://gitforwindows.org/)).

 Here you have three options: